VOLTTRON/volttron/docs/source/developing-volttron/jupyter-notebooks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following is a complete, but terse, description of the steps for installing and running VOLTTRON on a server.
-For more detailed, general instructions, see :ref:`Installing Volttron <install>`.
+For more detailed, general instructions, see :ref:`Installing Volttron <Platform-Installation>`.

 The VOLTTRON server should run on the same host as the Jupyter server.